mhvangasteren/anijs-wiki/Playing-with-classes($addClasss-).md

 <div data-anijs="if: click, on: .tab, do: $addClass open primary-color, to: modal">
 ```

-- Check a real life example
+- Check a real world example

 http://codepen.io/darielnoel/full/FvCbx/